 Ratchet System: The 2014 ratchet system has improved over the 2013 so it takes less effort to release the toe ratchet this year.

-Shock Absorption: This does a good to borderline great job.
-There is some carbon fiber instead of EVA foam across the top of the foot bed.
+Shock Absorption: This does good to a borderline great job.
+There is some carbon fiber instead of EVA foam across the top of the footbed.
 There is some shock absorption in the heel and some in the toe.
 There is also EVA foam on the sides of the base plate but if you compare this to the Union Contact Pro or Union Factory it’s a lot less shock absorbent.
 That’s probably why it locks in your boot so well.

-So all in all there was a nice improvement with the 2014 Union MC Metafuse.
-For most the Union Factory or Charger will do the job if you want a really responsive binding but if you want more of a locked in feel and an exceptionally light binding then the MC Metafuse will do the trick.
+So, all in all, there was a nice improvement with the 2014 Union MC Metafuse.
+For most, the Union Factory or Charger will do the job if you want a really responsive binding but if you want more of a locked in feel and an exceptionally light binding then the MC Metafuse will do the trick.

 Union MC Metafuse Past Reviews

 The Union MC Metafuse 2013-2010 competes directly with the Flux DMCC and the Burton Diodes.

 We feel of all the bindings the Burton and Unions have some of the best flex under foot.
 They do it in different ways but the result is the same.
 The Burton and Unions have the best Padding throughout the Base.
 The Diodes are the most responsive bindins in burtons line but have the smoothest turn initiation/least responsive edge to edge transitioning in this comparison.
 The Union Bindings have a more sharp/easiest turn initiation of all the bindings and the flux are second but have more of a smoother feeling like Burton’s.
 When it comes to ankle support the Burton and flux could be argued either way as the most supportive but with the new ankle straps from the 2012 Union Force SL and Force MC a much closer second than before.